 “A motorcycle-specific jacket by design is not a fashion item; its primary purpose is to put itself between the rider and the road.”

-Take into consideration that European and US sizing may differ when ordering online It is always a good idea to ask the supplier for actual measurements in inches rather than centimeters for better conversion and be sure to check the returns policy.
+Take into consideration that European and US sizing may differ when ordering online.
+Ask the supplier for actual measurements in inches rather than centimeters for better conversion, and be sure to check the returns policy.

-A motorcycle-specific jacket by design is not a fashion item; its primary purpose is to put itself between the rider and the road.
-It cannot do that if it’s too loose, rides up, or is so tight that it creates pinch spots that has the potential to burst on impact.
+A motorcycle jacket by design is not a fashion item; its primary purpose is to put itself between the rider and the road.
+It cannot do that if it’s too loose, rides up, or is so tight that it creates pinch spots that have the potential to burst on impact.

-When trying a jacket on, wear the type of clothing you would normally ride in and remember that a good leather will eventually adapt to your body shape and give slightly.
+When trying a jacket on, wear the type of clothing you would normally ride in, and remember that good leather will eventually adapt to your body shape and give slightly.

 Built-in armor is, of course, important.
 Theoretically, you will find it in all the potential contact points such as elbows, shoulders, and back.
 Whether you have all or none will depend on the style and price.

-Some armor is fitted into pockets, other times it may be sewn in.
-For it to do its job, it must stay in place, Test it out by putting the jacket on and moving around in it.
-This test will identify if the armor stays where it should and also give a good indication of comfort levels.
+Some armor is fitted into pockets; other times, it may be sewn in.
+Test it out by putting the jacket on and moving around in it.
+This test will identify if the armor stays where it should and indicate comfort levels.

-The traditional method of attaching the component parts of a leather is by stitching, and so it makes sense for this to be particularly robust on a motorcycle jacket.
+The traditional method of attaching leather components is by stitching, so it makes sense to be particularly robust on a motorcycle jacket.
 Ideally, check the seams for overlaying or triple stitching.
 Industry standards for this style of leather jacket suggest 11-14 stitches for every 5cm run.

 Although there’s an unwritten law about bike leathers having to be black, there’s worth noting that you can play it safer with some added visibility.

-You won’t find a cruiser style jacket like this, but the sports bike crowd seem well covered in the high-visibility department.
-Jackets like the AGV Sport Dragon, Cortech Latigo and Alpinestars GP Plus all come in Henry Ford black, with high-viz stripes or inserts.
-If, however, you want to go full on high-viz, there aren’t a lot of choices, but the Icon Sanctuary will ensure you light up the night.
+You won’t find a cruiser-style jacket like this, but the sports bike crowd seems well covered in the high-visibility department.
+Jackets like the AGV Sport Dragon, Cortech Latigo 2.0, and Alpinestars GP Plus come in Henry Ford black, with high-viz stripes or inserts.
+If, however, you want to go full-on high-viz, there aren’t a lot of choices, but the Icon Sanctuary will ensure you light up the night.